redawg/inventoryplugins/README.md

 # inventoryplugins

-This repo is for example inventory plugins:
+This repo is an example of how to setup inventory plugins with AAP (Controller/Tower):

 Steps you will need to leverage inventory plugins:

 Create a repo like this with the following structure:

 <pre class="line-number language-yaml"><code>├── collections
 │   └── requirements.yml       # Where you put the collections required for plugin